mahoney1/test/test2.md

 ### :information_source:  Business Network Cards

+jump to [review card errors](#carderrors) to see more on current errors & resolutions

 A Business Network Card provides the means to connect to a Composer business network which runs in a Composer runtime container.
 It is only possible to access a Composer business network through a valid Business Network Card.
 It consists of a connection profile, some metadata for the identity using it, and ultimately, a set of credentials (certificate/private key).
 An identity (linked to a participant in Composer) can have one or more cards, to connect to one or more business networks.

 The benefits are that once you export a card, it is a portable card.
 So it can be issued to a new user/given to someone (usually that real identity in that Organisation) to then connect and transact on business network, on the blockchain network.
 Yes, of course - they should be handled with care.
 We recommend that you only send identity cards that have been encrypted.
 See separate note on use of cards with a multi-user REST server environment.